| Romans 9:18-21 states: "Therefore hath he mercy

 causes him to realize that his only hope is in Christ and

+not in himself.
 4. The fourth objection raised against election comes in

 the form of two questions: "What about God so loved the

+world?" and "What about whosoever will let him come?"
 As to the first question, the word world must be

 interpreted by its context.
 It is often used in a limited